 Early Care and Child Development

-Greater access to evidence-based strategies, such as home visiting, comprehensive health screenings, and early interventions for children with developmental delays, that promote school readiness and parental engagement.
+Expanded access to evidence-based strategies that promote school readiness and parental engagement, e.g., home visiting, comprehensive health screenings, and early interventions for children with developmental delays.

 Creation of a statewide early learning workforce strategy focused on improving working conditions, strengthening professional preparation, and achieving compensation parity relative to similar professions.